SaadQasim19/E-Commerce-Project/README.md

 This repository intentionally focuses on **security, clarity, and professionalism**.
 It is designed to demonstrate real‑world authentication practices rather than experimental code.

-⭐ If you find this useful, consider starring the repository.
+If you find this useful, consider starring the repository ⭐

 ---